- 1 Camping with dogs – a safe journey

 The more you step into training, the greater the chances of success.
 Therefore, it makes sense to get the dog used to the vehicle itself before you take the first trip with it.
 Then you increase the duration in small stages and end each trip with something pleasant, for example, a nice walk.

-Camping with a dog – staying at the campsite
+Camping with your dog – staying at the campsite

 For the first time camping with a dog, when you finally arrive at your travel destination, the next questions arise: Where is the best place for the dog to go, both indoors and outdoors?
 After all, he should be able to calm down and take a nap undisturbed.
 And you certainly don’t want to have to climb over him all the time.